syl20bnr/spacemacs-elpa-mirror/melpa/dictcc-readme.txt

 Look up translations on dict.cc.
-You then pick one of them through a helm interface and it is inserted at point.
+Then you can browse and pick one of them and insert it at point.